 Application forms are available from the College secretariat.
 Completed forms, fees and required documents must reach the secretariat by hand or post before the closing date.
 Fax applications will not be accepted.

 Notice of withdrawal from examination must be made in writing.
 The College of Ophthalmologists of Hong Kong shall not refund examination fees if notice of withdrawal is received after the closing date.
-For joint examinations, the regulations set forth by the Royal College of Surgeons of Edinburgh shall govern retention or refund on that portion of fees the Royal College is entitled.

 Note: Regulations are under continual review therefore it is recommended that candidates keep in regular contact with the college to ensure that they have the most up-to-date information.